mattcolombo/mc-personal-ca/README.md

 * the certificate (including private key) in P12 format
 * a text file with the password for the P12 file

+> [!WARNING]
-:warning: **Note**: since the folder is always called the same way, if you are generating multiple certificates you will need to move or rename the folder after each certificate is generated.
+> Since the folder is always called the same way, if you are generating multiple certificates you will need to move or rename the folder after each certificate is generated.
 This is not ideal, but since the script is meant primarily for use in a pipeline, this is the most convenient way since each pipeline run will anyway start from a clean slate.

 ## Automating the generation process